undecaf/typo3-in-a-box/README.md

 ```

 State is preserved in volumes `typo3-root` and `typo3-data` so that a subsequent
-`t3 run --` command will resume from where you left off.
+`t3 run` command will resume from where you left off.

 ### MariaDB and PostgreSQL